afarooq07/PyBer_Analysis/README.md

     - Low affordability on suburban and rural areas.
 <br />

-- Total Fare by city by week  - looking at multi line chart, we can deduce that urban cities generate the highest revenue with ease of access and affordibility:
+- Weekly Fare by city type  - looking at multi line chart, we can deduce that urban cities generate the highest revenue with ease of access and affordibility:
 	- Urban cities generate over $2000 most weeks with a few exceptions.
 	- Suburban cities average city fare stays close to 1000 for the most part, approx. 50 % less than urban
     - Rural cities weekly fare stays under 500 with one peak hitting 500 in the beginning of April, at least 75% less than urban cities